Justin Gaethje Net Worth, Career Earnings & Endorsement Deals

-Justin Gaethje faces Dustin Poirier for the second time on July 29 at UFC 291 in Las Vegas, Nevada.
-Here at SportsLens, we have decided to take an in-depth look at the career of the Arizona MMA king, Justin Gaethje.
+Justin Gaethje knocked out Dustin Poirier on July 29 in the main event at UFC 291.
+Now, here at SportsLens, we have decided to take an in-depth look at the career of the Arizona MMA king, Justin Gaethje.
 This includes his net worth, career earnings and endorsement deals.

 Justin Gaethje Net Worth Estimated At $4 Million